gbv/validation-server/README.md

 * `message` mandatory error message
 * `error` optional type of error
-* `position` optional locator of the error
-* `positionFormat` optional locator format (e.g. `rfc5147` to locate character positions in a string or `jsonpointer` to reference elements in a JSON document)
+* `position` optional object mapping locator formats to locators (e.g.`rfc5147` to locate character positions in a string or `jsonpointer` to reference elements in a JSON document)

 Errors may contain additional keys but these may change with future versions of the service.